 A less obvious, but perhaps equally important risk is under-represented ecotypes.
-For example, young black spruce stands averaged about 50,000 ha (or 12%) historically in the study area, compared to an unprecedented 3000 ha (or 0.5%) today, which is well below minimum NRV levels.
-Similarly, immature black spruce, young hardwood, young mixed Sb, mixed Sw, immature mixed Sb-Pl, and all young forest combined are all below, or very close to the lower end of NRV.
+While we tend to associate this particular risk with old forest habitat, in this case the risk is actually a loss of young forest habitat.
+For example, young black spruce stands averaged about 43,000 ha historically in the study area, compared to an unprecedented 1816 ha today, which is well below minimum NRV levels.
+Similarly, young hardwood, mixed spruce, DC-spruce, mix Sb, and white spruce are all below or close to the lower threshold of NRV.
 The under-representation of one or more ecotypes across a large landscape should be cause for concern.
-For example, although not widely discussed, biological diversity peaks 1-5 years after wildfire, creating unique and critical habitat conditions, environmental conditions, and soil nutrient profiles necessary for the foundation and existence of a large number of boreal species (Coop et al. 2010, Yeager et al. 2005).
-Designing future landscapes that include levels of young forest below those experienced historically is likely to negatively impact the health, integrity, and resilience of the landscape ecosystem.
+Although not widely discussed, the unique and critical habitat conditions, environmental conditions, and soil nutrient profiles necessary for the foundation and existence of a large number of boreal species habitat conditions produced by disturbance create a biological peak in diversity at 1-5 years after wildfire (Coop et al. 2010, Yeager et al. 2005).
+Designing future landscapes that include levels of young forest below those experienced historically is likely to negatively impact the health, integrity, and resilience of the entire landscape ecosystem.

-The likely implications of the lack of large old forest patches identified in this study are more straightforward.
+The potential implications of a shortage of large old forest patches identified in this study are more straightforward.
 Similar to the logic from above for ecotype distribution, there are a range of species that favour forest edge and those that favour forest interior (Magura 2002).
 We also know that the amount of forest edge currently in the study area exceeds anything ever experienced historically - which is why there are very few large old forest patches relative to NRV.
 Unless the interior forest dependent species are able to adapt, it is reasonable to presume that the population levels of such species will decline.
-The decline of contiguous old forest patches in the boreal is neither a new pattern, nor a surprising one (i.e., Pickell et al 2016).
+The decline of contiguous old forest patches in the boreal is neither a new pattern, nor a surprising one (i.e., Pickell et al 2017).

-What is less well understood are the specifics of a) what constitutes an edge, and b) what defines a patch (and for whom or what)?
+What is less well understood are the specifics of a) what constitutes an edge, and b) what defines a patch (and for whom or what).
 As discussed above, the measurement of current condition used in this study was a simple GIS exercise based on all existing available spatial layers, including forest inventory, roads, water features, and seismic lines.
-The calculation did not differentiate among edges generated from highways bush roads or large new seismic lines, or that from an old narrow seismic line.
+The calculation did not differentiate among edges generated from a highway or a bush road, a large new seismic line, or even an old narrow seismic line.
 An otherwise contiguous old forest patch size assessment in this study was likely biased by treating all forms of edge creation as equal.
 It is not difficult to imagine different species responding differently to each edge forms.
+Although this project was not intended to address these many and important questions, the answers are highly relevant.